The Private Equity Review: Italy

-In this environment, private equity funds11 are almost invariably set up as closed-end reserved AIFs of a contractual nature.
+In this environment, private equity funds9 are almost invariably set up as closed-end reserved AIFs of a contractual nature.
 While corporate structures (SICAFs) are also available as alternative legal vehicles, these structures are now subject to comparable regulatory requirements to contractual funds.
 Because their constitutive documents are more complex than those of contractual funds, corporate vehicles definitely lost appeal compared to the pre-AIFMD (unregulated) scenario.
-European venture capital funds covered by Regulation (UE) No. 345/2013 as amended12 (EuVECA) can be established in Italy as closed-end reserved AIFs taking contractual or corporate form subject to the above considerations.
-The managers of EuVECA funds qualify as AIFMs.
-As such, they are subject to an authorisation requirement13 in the Italian regulatory system.
+Funds covered by Regulation (EU) No. 345/2013 on European venture capital funds, as amended (the EuVECA Regulation)10 can be established in Italy as closed-end reserved AIFs taking contractual or corporate form subject to the above considerations.
+The managers of European venture capital (EuVECA) funds qualify as AIFMs.
+As such, they are subject to an authorisation requirement11 in the Italian regulatory system.

 Main legal and regulatory provisions

-The main bodies of Italian law and regulations applicable to reserved AIFs and their managers are the following:
+The following are the principal Italian laws and regulations applicable to reserved AIFs and their managers:

 - Legislative Decree No. 58 of 24 February 1998, as amended, is the main piece of legislation regulating financial markets and intermediaries;

-- Decree of the Ministry of Economy and Finance No. 30 of 5 March 2015 regulating the structure of AIFs and other general criteria to be met by them;
+- Ministry of Economy and Finance Decree No. 30 of 5 March 2015 regulating the structure of AIFs and other general criteria to be met by them;

 - Regulation of the Bank of Italy dated 19 January 2015, as amended, regulating the management of AIFs (including provisions governing the authorisation process and requirements applicable to managers, subsequent ongoing regulatory requirements, supervision and prudential requirements);

-- Regulation of Consob No. 11971 of 14 May 1999, as amended, regulating issuers of securities and including provisions concerning the marketing of fund interests.
+- Consob Regulation No. 11971 of 14 May 1999, as amended, regulating issuers of securities and including provisions concerning the marketing of fund interests.

 A contractual fund is a pool of assets and liabilities created pursuant to a board decision of an authorised manager and segregated by operation of law from all other assets and liabilities of the manager (including those of other funds managed by it), the depositary and the investors.
-Under the legal segregation rules, the fund’s assets are protected against possible claims and legal actions filed by the creditors of the manager, other funds managed by it, the depositary and the investors.
-The fund’s creditors may only enforce their claims against the assets of the fund (i.e., not those of the individual investors or the manager (which is not liable for the fund’s debts to third parties)).
+Under the legal segregation rules, the fund's assets are protected against possible claims and legal actions filed by the creditors of the manager, other funds managed by it, the depositary and the investors.
+The fund's creditors may only enforce their claims against the assets of the fund (i.e., not against those of the individual investors, or those of the manager, which is not liable for the fund's debts to third parties).

-The governing rules of a fund and the subscription agreements signed by the investors (in a form prepared by the manager) are the fund’s constitutive documents.
+The governing rules of a fund and the subscription agreements signed by the investors (in a form prepared by the manager) are the fund's constitutive documents.
 The governing rules are approved by the manager when establishing the fund and are accepted by investors by signing their subscription agreements.
 By accepting the governing rules of a fund, an investor enters into a contractual relationship with the manager that is governed by Italian law.
-The governing rules of a reserved AIF do not require a prior approval of the Bank of Italy however must be delivered to it after the AIF is established (reserved AIFs are regulated structures subject to the supervisory powers of the Bank of Italy).
+The governing rules of a reserved AIF do not require prior approval from the Bank of Italy; however, the rules must be delivered to the Bank after the AIF is established (reserved AIFs are regulated structures subject to the supervisory powers of the Bank of Italy).
 Managers can issue side letters to individual investors but any preferential treatment an investor obtains under a side letter or its subscription agreement must comply with fairness and disclosure principles provided for by the AIFMD.
-Also, side letters and subscription agreements may not contain terms conflicting with those of the fund’s governing rules.
+Also, side letters and subscription agreements may not contain terms conflicting with those of the fund's governing rules.